huaminghuangtw/Evergreen-Notes/Permanent-Notes/readers-are-leaders.md

 # Naval Ravikant

 * “Never feel obligated to finish a book—treat it as a piece of information on the web.”
+	* Treat books as blogs and chapters as blog posts by roaming/stopping at will.
 	* When deciding what to read, just read whatever grabs you.
 When it stops grabbing you, put it down.
 	* Ruthlessly quit a book you’re reading whenever it no longer inspires/resonates you (必要時要勇敢地放棄正在讀的書)
 * “Read what you love until you love what you read.”